MarkKoz/tweet-pnd/README.md

 * `ignore_retweets` - Does not parse tweets which are retweets.

 #### Exchanges
-* `enabled` - `true` if this exchange should be used; `false` otherwise.
+* `priority` - A positive integer representing the priority of the exchange.
+Lower numbers have higher priority.
+Set to `0` to disable the exchange.
 * `key` -  The exchange's API key.
 * `secret` - The exchange's API secret.
-* `preferred` - The name of the preferred exchange; it will have the highest priority when selecting the exchange on which to place an order.

 ### Requirements
 * [Python 3.6](https://www.python.org/downloads/) or higher